Skip to content

 docker run --rm -it -v $PWD:/var/www/html ghcr.io/shopware/docker-dev:php8.3-node24-caddy new-shopware-setup

-Or you can use a specific version of Shopware (optional), like so:
+To use a specific version of Shopware (optional), run:

 bash